EnterpriseDB/tpa/docs/src/platform-bare.md

 You must also ensure that ssh can verify the host key(s) of the instance.
-You can either add entries to the `known_hosts` file in your cluster directory, or install the TPAexec-generated host keys from `hostkeys/ssh_host_*_key*` in your cluster directory into `/etc/ssh` on the instance (the generated `tpa_known_hosts` file contains entries for these keys).
+You can either add entries to the `known_hosts` file in your cluster directory, or install the TPA-generated host keys from `hostkeys/ssh_host_*_key*` in your cluster directory into `/etc/ssh` on the instance (the generated `tpa_known_hosts` file contains entries for these keys).